microsoft/GraphEngine/README.md

 ## Building for Windows

-To build the `.Net Framework 4.5.1` version, you can either build the projects, except for `Trinity.Core.NETStandard.sln`, one by one with Visual Studio, or run `tools/build.bat`.
+To build the `.Net Framework 4.5.1` version, run `tools/build.bat`.

 To build the `CoreCLR` version, you need to download and install the latest [CoreCLR 2.0